Next Door

 Nebenan Huam-dong x Goethe-Institut © Novemberstudio/Jungjae Park

-For nearly 60 years, the Goethe-Institut Korea has been part of the cultural landscape on the slopes of Namsan in Seoul.
-A new portrait series now highlights artists from the surrounding neighborhood.
-In the alleys at the foot of Namsan and inside their individually shaped studios, internationally experienced artists open their workspaces and offer insights into their creative worlds.
-The series presents a vivid, diverse, and international picture of the contemporary art scene in Korea–shaped by space, ideas, and sources of inspiration.
+For almost 60 years, the Goethe-Institut Korea has been a part of the cultural scene on the slopes of Namsan in Seoul.
+A new portrait series focuses on artists from the neighborhood.
+In the alleys at the foot of Namsan and in their individually designed studios, artists with international experience open their doors and provide access to their creative worlds.
+The portrait series shows a colorful, diverse, and international image of the current art scene in Korea, which is influenced by space, ideas, and sources of inspiration.

 Her stay in Belgium lasted merely a little over a year the artist Ga-Ae begins calmly.
 And yet, the sensibilities and impressions of that period continue to resonate throughout her collages.
 Since returning to Korea and having a child, she has been rethinking the borderlines between caregiving and work.
-We met the collage artist Ga-Ae in her rooftop studio overlooked by Namsan, [the hill overlooking the centre of Seoul,] where she spends her days, and invite you to explore her work, made not on a computer, but with paper and the scissors she holds.
+We met the collage artist Ga-Ae in her rooftop studio overlooked by Namsan, where she spends her days, and invite you to explore her work, made not on a computer, but with paper and the scissors she holds.

 Gaae Interview © Leslie Klatte © Leslie Klatte